-On the distillate fuel front the Nymex HO contract was about unchanged on the week even as distillate fuel inventories decreased much more than expected last week and as US distillate fuel exports were steady on the week.
-The spot Nymex HO contract increased by 1.17% or $0.0370/gal.
-Gasoline prices decreased on the week even as gasoline stocks declined.
-The spot Nymex gasoline price decreased by 6.08% or $0.02034/gal this past week (see above for a more detailed discussion on the gasoline price decline this past week).
+On the distillate fuel front the Nymex HO contract increased even as distillate fuel inventories increased more than expected and US distillate fuel exports were flat on the week.
+The spot Nymex HO contract increased by 5.35% or $0.1560/gal.
+Gasoline prices increased on the week even as gasoline stocks also increased strongly and much more that the expectations.
+The spot Nymex gasoline price increased by 4.84% or $0.1275/gal this past week.